Henry Franklin: Career

 For over a decade until 2011, Franklin played a regular, five-night-per-week gig at The Mission Inn, in Riverside, CA. In the summer of 2009, the director of the summer program and the provost of La Sierra University in Riverside partnered with Franklin to provide some on-campus, summer jazz concerts.
 These continued in the fall, eventually becoming a regular campus concert series, "Pierce Street Jazz" (PSJ).
 Still organized and headlined by Franklin, PSJ continues to feature well-known local and national jazz musicians as guests performing with the regular house trio.
 For many years he has also been a regular performer in the Friday night jazz events at the Los Angeles County Museum of Art (LACMA) in Los Angeles and at Jazz in the Pines, an annual, summer jazz festival in Idyllwild, CA.

-Franklin's latest disc, Henry Franklin: JID014, was released in Sep 2022 – the 14th by Adrian Younge and Ali Shaheed Muhammad on the Jazz Is Dead label.
+Franklin's disc, Henry Franklin: JID014, was released in Sep 2022 – the 14th by Adrian Younge and Ali Shaheed Muhammad on the Jazz Is Dead label.
 In his review, Chris May considers the album to be the label's “most satisfying disc to date” and one that has “done Franklin proud.”
 In 2023, this album won the 54th NCAAP Image Award for "Outstanding Jazz Album - Instrumental."

 He also published a jazz bass player's method book entitled, Bassically Yours.
 Originally released in 1975 in printed form, it is now available only as an online .pdf download.
 The book, with melody lines and chords, contains 225 tunes, including many standards by such notables as Miles Davis, Bud Powell, Sonny Rollins, Bill Evans, Freddie Hubbard, Cole Porter, John Coltrane, Duke Ellington, McCoy Tyner and others, including, of course, the Skipper.